Attractions closed and events canceled amid coronavirus outbreak - Local News 8

 Attractions closed and events canceled amid coronavirus outbreak

-As the virus continues to spread, major tourist attractions and events that draw visitors from all over the world are feeling its effects.
+Shanghai Disneyland remains closed but the resort reopened a limited number of shopping, dining and recreational activities on Monday.

+Italy was placed under lockdown Monday, which included the shuttering of museums and archaeological sites.

 Even Paris’ famed Louvre Museum temporarily closed its doors after an outbreak of the virus rose in France and other parts of Europe.
-It reopened March 5, following three days of suspended operations.
+It reopened March 5, following several days of suspended operations.

-Meanwhile, the situation in Italy has become increasingly dire.
-On Sunday, most of Italy’s north was placed under lockdown.

-On Monday in Ireland, the city of Dublin announced plans to cancel its annual St. Patrick’s Day parade, which typically draws huge crowds.
+In Ireland, the city of Dublin announced plans to cancel its annual St. Patrick’s Day parade on Monday.
 Concerns surrounding the number and proximity of people also led to the cancellation of Cork’s St. Patrick’s Day parade.

 Theme parks